-The increase of wind power density with altitude (Archer and Caldeira, 2009) constitutes an important driver for wind technologies.
-Conventional wind turbines increased notably their size during the last decades to reach higher winds.
-However, although control strategies were developed to meet efficiency and reliability requirements (Njiri and Soffker, 2016), structural

-20 considerations may set an upper limit.
-Airborne Wind Energy systems (AWES), mainly based on soft kites, rigid-wings, or rotors linked to the ground by tethers, can harvest energy at high altitudes by using the tether tension or onboard wind turbines (Schmehl, 2018; Malz et al., 2022).
-In Ground-Gen AWE concepts the conversion from mechanical to electrical energy happens on the ground, whereas in Fly-Gen systems such conversion is done on the aircraft (Cherubini et al., 2015).
+The increase in wind power density with altitude (Archer and Caldeira, 2009) constitutes an important driver for wind technologies.
+Conventional wind turbines have notably increased their size during the last few decades to reach higher winds.
+However, although control strategies have been developed to meet efficiency and reliability requirements (Njiri and Soffker, 2016), structural considerations may set an upper limit.
+Airborne wind energy systems (AWESs), mainly based on soft kites, rigid wings, or rotors linked to the ground by tethers, can harvest energy at high altitudes by using the tether tension or onboard wind turbines (Schmehl, 2018; Malz et al., 2022).
+In ground-gen AWE concepts the conversion from mechanical to electrical energy happens on the ground, whereas in fly-gen systems such conversion is done on the aircraft (Cherubini et al., 2015).
 Some of these technologies are in a precommercial state (European Commission, 2018; Blanch et al., 2022).
-Although it is still unclear which of them will dominate the market among the plethora of existing architectures (van de Kaa and Kamp, 2021), system reliability, operational robustness, and safety are crucially important aspects of system development (Salma et al., 2020) together with their performances in realistic vertical wind velocity profiles (Sommerfeld et al., 2019; Schelbergen et al., 2020; Sommerfeld et al., 2023).
+Although it is still unclear which of them will dominate the market among the plethora of existing architectures (van de Kaa and Kamp, 2021), system reliability, operational robustness, and safety are crucially important aspects of system development (Salma et al., 2020) together with their performances in realistic vertical wind velocity profiles (Sommerfeld et al., 2023).

-An interesting subfamily of AWE systems involves concepts based on rotating kites or rotors that use the well-known

-- 30 phenomenon of auto-rotation for harvesting wind energy (Rimkus and Das, 2013).
+An interesting subfamily of AWE systems involves concepts based on rotating kites or rotors that use the wellknown phenomenon of auto-rotation for harvesting wind energy (Rimkus and Das, 2013).
 An example is a tethered autogyro system with four rotors in a quadrotor configuration that harvests energy and transmits it to the ground via the tether (Mackertich and Das, 2016).
 Rotating reel parotors, which combine rotary ring kites with ground-based rotating reel conversion systems (Benhaiem and Schmehl, 2018) and gyrocopter-type airborne wind turbines (Rancourt et al., 2016; Roberts et al., 2007), have been proposed.
-Prototypes of AWE systems aimed at the direct transmission of the mechanical torque produced by a set of - 35 kites or a flying rotor to a generator on the ground have also been manufactured and tested.
-The Daisy Stack by Windswept & Interesting Ltd (Read, 2018) and the Rotary AWE (RAWE) machine of SomeAwe (Beaupoil, 2017) belong to this category.
+Prototypes of AWE systems aimed at the direct transmission of the mechanical torque produced by a set of kites or a flying rotor to a generator on the ground have also been manufactured and tested.
+The Daisy stack by Windswept and Interesting Ltd (Read, 2018) and the rotary AWE (RAWE) machine of SomeAwe (Beaupoil, 2017) belong to this category.
 These two concepts have in common the use of a light tensegrity structure (Motro, 2003) to transmit the torque to the generator and an auxiliary kite to provide extra lift and fix the elevation angle of the machine.